gauraut/Week_5_PID/README.md

 Run program: ./app/shell-app
 Run tests: ./test/cpp-test
 ```
-# cppcheck might show unused variables.
-They are being used by the Google test

 # Building for Code Coverage in local system
 ```
 sudo apt-get install lcov